0xGingi/audiobookshelf-discord-rpc/README.md

 * Note: This will display what you're listening to on any device but you must run this program on a computer with discord installed!

+* The Installer can also be used as an updater, just cancel it after it downloads the new binary!

 ## Run

 ### Windows